 269 Merrimack Street

-Discover how this gatehouse (1848) regulated the flow of water through the underground Moody Street Feeder, connecting the Western Canal to the Merrimack Canal.
-The gatehouse will also serve as the Doors Open Lowell headquarters throughout the day where you can get information, a program guide, and your event sticker.
+Discover how this gatehouse (1848) regulated the flow of water through the underground Moody Street Feeder, connecting the Western Canal to the Merrimack Canal and learn about upcoming restoration work that will be undertaken this year by the Lowell National Historical Park.

 Whistler House Museum of Art